Windsor, Nova Scotia: French and Indian War

-During the French and Indian War, Fort Edward and Windsor played a significant role in the deportation, particularly the Bay of Fundy Campaign (1755).
-Acadians were imprisoned in the fort as they were notified about the expulsion.
-Acadians numbering in the thousands were deported from mainland Nova Scotia.
-The deportees frequently were held on board ships for several weeks before being moved to their destinations, thus exacerbating unhealthy conditions below decks and leading to the deaths of hundreds.
-Many hundreds more were lost through ship sinkings and disease on board ships while en route to ports in Britain's American colonies, Britain, and France.
-The British also broke apart families and sent them to different places.
-Their justification for this was to more efficiently put people on the boats.
-This resulted in more loss of life as families could not survive without essential members.
+During the French and Indian War, Fort Edward played a significant role in the deportation of the Acadians, particularly the Bay of Fundy campaign.
+Acadians were imprisoned in the fort after being notified about the expulsion.
+Several thousand Acadians were deported from mainland Nova Scotia, including from Fort Edward.

 New England Planters

 The Township of Windsor was founded in 1764 by New England Planters.
 The next year, its first Agricultural Fair was held.
 This fair is still continued today, and is the oldest and longest-running such fair in North America.

 American Revolution

 In the American Revolution, Windsor was an important British stronghold.
 Fort Edward was the headquarters in Atlantic Canada for 84th Regiment of Foot (Royal Highland Emigrants).
-A relief force was mustered at Windsor to crush the American-led siege at the Battle of Fort Cumberland in 1776.
+A relief force was mustered at Windsor to defeat the Americans at the Battle of Fort Cumberland in 1776.

 Loyalists

 Following the American Revolution, Windsor was settled by United Empire Loyalists.